uriagassi/paperless.node/README.md

 To use this feature look for the scanner button on the upper right command bar ![scanner](/images/scanner.svg), if there are new scanned files in that folder, you will see a bubble with the number of pending files.
 Pressing the button will import every file in the folder into its own new note, and delete it from the scanner folder.

+## Gmail
+When you get mail you want to index in paperless.node, or perhaps there is a digital file you want to add, but the app is not reachable
+(you are on mobile, or in your work computer), it could be very convenient if you could simply send this mail/file straight to the app.

+You can do it by assigning a label to this mail, and tell paperless.node to import all mail items that contain that label.